 Bryan was originally trained as an anthropologist.
 He is a Fulbright-Hayes scholar with a doctoral degree from Florida State University.
 Emphasizing the importance of culture to design, he moved on to teach design psychology at The Hong Kong Polytechnic University, the top design school in Asia.
-He founded and directs the Co-Creation Initiative, a program that researches and designs co- creative processes.
+He founded and directs the Co-Creation Initiative, a community of practice that designs co-creative processes to transform education and organizational culture (www.cocreation.world).